shgysk8zer0/http/README.md

 ## Dependencies
 Loggers and caches are used from [shgysk8zer0/PHPAPI](https://github.com/shgysk8zer0/phpapi).
-You will need to add that as a submodule in a valid path as well.
+You will need to add that as a submodule to `$classes_dir/shgysk8zer0/phpapi`.